adebarakah/HR-Analytics---Capstone-Project/README.md

 # HR-Analytics---Capstone-Project
 # Executive Summary
 ---
 HR Analytics Project built in Microsoft Excel, showcasing data cleaning, advanced Excel formulas, Pivot Tables, and an interactive dashboard for HR analysis.
-The dashboard provides insights into the organization's workforce of 150 employees, employee performance, compensation, and attrition.
+The dashboard provides insights into the organization's workforce of 150 employees, performance, compensation, and attrition rate.
 The analysis reveals a workforce of 150 employees with an average salary of $83,341 and a 16% overall attrition rate, identifies Operations as the department with the greatest retention challenge, highlights Marketing as the highest-performing department, and demonstrates that the organization's performance-based bonus structure effectively rewards employee performance.

 ## Dataset Overview
 ---